evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 - preferred-languages.

-Plus another one "description" which is a URI pointing a document describing the measurement.
+Plus, another one "description" which is a URI pointing a document describing the measurement.

 # In-band Probe Attribution